crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 puts str3 # => ["Hello", "Crystal!"]
 ```

-So, we wrote the examples using `each`, we detect the pattern used and we learned about `Enumerable#select`.
+So, we wrote the examples using `each`, we detect the hidden pattern and we learned about `Enumerable#select`.
 Let's see [Enumerable#select implementation](https://github.com/crystal-lang/crystal/blob/932f193ae/src/enumerable.cr#L1408):

 ```crystal
   def select(& : T ->)